 , irritability, and some of the physical symptoms.
 SSRIs may also offer benefit to women who have severe PMS, but are not diagnosed with PMDD.

 SSRIs tend to work much faster in relieving depressive symptoms associated with PMS than the symptoms of major depression.
 This is why it is important for your doctor to correctly diagnose you.
 Depending on your condition, you may only need to take SSRIs during the 2-week premenstrual period.

 Possible side effects include: NauseaDiarrheaInsomniaSexual dysfunctionWeight gainRisk of severe mood and behavior changes, including suicidal thoughts in some people (Young adults may be at a higher risk for this side effect.)

 Common names include: AlprazolamLorazepam

 Benzodiazepines may be helpful if you have severe premenstrual anxiety that is not relieved by SSRIs or other treatments.
-These drugs must be used carefully because they can cause dependency if used on a regular basis for three months or more.
+These drugs must be used carefully because they can cause dependency if used on a regular basis for 3 months or more.
 It may be best to use these drugs only a few days a month when symptoms are most severe.